F. Lalnunmawia

 Dr. F. Lalnunmawia is a Mizo National Front politician from Mizoram and resides at Samtlang, Aizawl, Mizoram.
-He has been elected to the Mizoram Legislative Assembly from Aizawl South 3 Constituency.
-He was associate professor in Mizoram University prior to his election to the Mizoram Legislative Assembly.
+He represented Aizawl South 3 Constituency in the Mizoram Legislative Assembly from 2018 to 2023.
+He was an associate professor at Mizoram University prior to his election to the Mizoram Legislative Assembly.

 Education

-He has completed his M.A. in NEHU, Shillong and his Ph.D. from Mizoram University in Botany.
+He obtained his M.A. at NEHU, Shillong and his Ph.D. from Mizoram University in Botany.